-Many of you may know, Salesforce AppExchange is the world’s leading marketplace for business apps.
+Many of you may know that Salesforce AppExchange is the world’s leading marketplace for business apps.
 It is easy to surf and try out as many apps as you want.
-However, not many users know what to do to take them into use.
-From our customer experience, here are the top 5 things you need to know when install Salesforce Apps.
+However, not many users know what to do to take them to use.
+From our customer experience, here are the top 5 things you need to know when installing Salesforce Apps.

 1. Who can install Saleforce Apps?

 Basically, anyone can browse and explore the AppExchange demos and test drives.
 Salesforce administrators and users with the “Download AppExchange packages” permission can install AppExchange apps.
-Read-only user without install permission can only watch demos or test drive the solution with the core functionality.
+A read-only user without permission to install can only watch demos or test drive the solution with the core functionality.
 If they see the need to install, they should contact their organization’s Salesforce admin or system manager.

 2. Install to which org?

 Meanwhile, installing to your Production Org means that you can have an actual impact and real drive of your organization data.
-Many Salesforce Apps offer users free trials for 7 days, 14 days or 30 days.
+Many Salesforce Apps offer free trials for 7, 14 or 30 days.
 After that trial period, you will not have access to those apps anymore.
 But no worries, if you want to give it another try or decide to purchase, you should contact that app provider (known as Salesforce ISV Partner).
 They are always happy to help you!

 During the installation process, you’ll be given the option of making the app available to all users, some users, or just admins.
 If you make the app only visible to admins, you can make it available to other profiles later.